 Outreach and Prevention Services

-We have a unique treatment team format including teams for alcohol and other drugs, eating disturbances, trauma, performance anxiety, and suicide prevention.
+We have a unique treatment team format including teams for alcohol and other drugs, disordered eating, trauma, performance anxiety, and suicide prevention.
 Team members have opportunities to participate in service delivery in the form of clinical work as well as outreach and consultation.
 Teams are often responsible for developing programming for awareness week/month activities on campus.
 Treatment teams provide the opportunity to specialize in an area of interest and consult with other staff members from the Counseling Center and larger community in a small group format.

 - The Counseling Center maintains a very active program of outreach and consultation that focuses on the developmental needs of the university’s racially, culturally, and socially diverse student body.